GrassLab/osdi2020/lab5/question.md

 > Q: For mapping 1GB memory region, how many page frames are used by page tables(PGD, PUD, PMD, and PTE) in four level translation?
 A: GPD: 1, PUD: 1, PMD: 512(262144/512), PTE: 262144(1GB/4KB)

+> Q: If a page frame is allocated and to be mapped at user space.
+Is it necessary to initialize it into 0?
+A: Depends on the use of the user mode program.
+If it's for .bss segment then yes.
+Others may not be necessary.